mjneary10/hugo-test/content/printable/wall art/boho/_index.md

 +++
 type = "indexFile"
-metaTitle = "Boho Printable Wall Art | High DPI All Sizes | MDP Graphics" title = "Boho Wall Art" description = "This is descrition attributte for the wall art page"
+metaTitle = "Printable Boho Wall Art | High DPI All Sizes MDP Graphics" title = "Printable Boho Wall Art" description = "Printable boho wall art from MDP Graphics, just download and get printed, high quality DPI, printing sizes from small to large, will brighten up any room."
 +++
-Boho Wall art main seo content for page here.
+Printable boho wall art from MDP Graphics, download and get printed.
+High quality, high DPI, printing sizes from small to large, will brighten up any room in your home.
+Check back often as we add more printable Bohemian wall art.
+Whether you are looking for Boho prints for wall or minimalist Boho art prints, we can help.